DBCDK/serviceprovider/doc/description.md

 ----
 <br>

-This is the DBCs Open Platform, which is the API for the danish public libraries.
+This is the Open Platform, which is the API for the danish public libraries.

 Danish libraries can get access directly from DBC, see the description in danish above.
 Others have to go through a library to get access.